dome9/cloud-bots-azure/README.md

 Follow these steps to configure your Azure subscriptions to use CloudGuard
 CloudBots:

-  - Install packages needed by the Cloudbots
+  - Install Python and dependent packages needed by the Cloudbots
   - Create a new Azure app registration for CloudBots
   - Optionally, create a SendGrid account to forward email notifications
   - Assign IAM roles for the app registration created above
-  - Create an Azure function for the CloudBots
+  - Create an empty Azure function for the CloudBots
   - Deploy the CloudBots in the Azure subscription

 <!-- end list -->